 The Group and MLL currently have no scheduled external debt obligations which might stress liquidity.
 Aside from operational risk events (considered in section C.5), these demands are largely predictable.
 MLL has good visibility of any changes to cash inflows (since they are dependent on AuA) and, as they can be deducted at source, they are very reliable.
-Shareholders' funds held in cash or short-term deposits as at end March 2020 were £8.7m for MLL and £9.6m for the Group.
+Shareholders' funds held in cash or short-term deposits as at 31 March 2021 were £9.6m (2020 - £8.7m) for MLL and £10.1m (2020 - £9.6m) for the Group.
 For MLL this is sufficient to cover more than one year's projected expenses under the business plan, and for Group it is only slightly less than one year.